WayScience/CytoSnake/docs/tutorial.rst

  About
 *******

-This tutorial assumes that you have follows the installation steps and you are ready to start taking off with CytoSnake!
+This tutorial assumes that you have followed the installation steps and you are ready to start taking off with CytoSnake!

 Cytosnake is a command line interface (CLI) tool that contains a